SuchitArtal/WBAN_proj/README.md

 - **Flask-based Backend**:
   - Built using Flask with modular design (Blueprints for endpoints).
   - Cryptographic operations handled using the `cryptography` library.
+  - PostgreSQL database for persistent storage.
+  - Docker containerization for easy deployment.

 - **Endpoints**:
   - `/register`: Registers a new user.